Hot Water Circulating Systems (Recirculating Pumps & Recirc Pumps)

 This area of the Chilipepper web site provides an explanation of how the various types of hot water circulating systems work complete with illustrations of hot water circulating systems and other basic plumbing layouts.

-Types of recirc systems include continuously circulating, timer controlled, temperature controlled, demand type, and combinations of all of these.
+Types of recirc systems include continuously circulating, timer controlled, temperature controlled, on-demand type, and combinations of all of these.

 Hot water circulating systems generally provide convenience and save water but at the same time can waste large amounts of energy and cost the home owner a great deal of money.